article banner

 Businesses in the world’s three biggest economies, the United States, China and Japan, are increasingly feeling the heat when it comes to recruiting skilled staff according to the Grant Thornton International Business Report (IBR), a survey of 2,500 business leaders in 35 economies.
 Given that these countries together represent over a third of global output, a deficit of skilled staff could have a significant knock-on effect on economic growth not just in these economies but beyond.

-The IBR asked businesses around the world about the extent to which a lack of skilled workers is constraining their ability to grow.
-Since 2012, the global average has increased by just three percentage points to 31% who say it is a problem.
-But the rises in the US (nine percentage points to 25%), China (five to 35%) and Japan (12 to 52%) have been far more substantial.
-The problem has increased as businesses in these markets look to increase hiring: 41% of US businesses want to add people over the next 12 months, slightly ahead of Japan (34%) and China (30%).
+The IBR surveyed businesses worldwide on the impact of skilled worker shortages on growth.
+Since 2012, the global average has risen by three percentage points, with 31% reporting it as a problem.
+However, the increases in the US (up 9 points to 25%), China (up 5 points to 35%), and Japan (up 12 points to 52%) have been more significant.
+This issue has grown as these markets look to expand their workforce, with 41% of US businesses aiming to hire in the next year, followed by Japan (34%) and China (30%).

 Francesca Lagerberg, global leader for people and culture at Grant Thornton, commented: